Hayward Alker

 Hayward R. Alker (1937 – 2007) was a professor of international relations at the University of Southern California School of International Relations, the Massachusetts Institute of Technology (MIT), and Yale University.
 Alker was also former president of the International Studies Association and John A. McCone Chair in International Security at the School of International Relations, University of Southern California.
 Dr. Alker specialized in research methods, core international relations theory, international politics, and security.

 Education

 He received his B.S. in mathematics from MIT, and both his M.A. and Ph.D. in political science from Yale University.

 Career

 Hayward Alker served as John A. McCone Professor of International Relations at USC from 1995 until his death in 2007.
 Previously, he was a senior professor of political science at MIT, and before that was a full professor at Yale by age 29.
 From 1992 to 1993, he was the president of the International Studies Association (ISA).
 Alker received appointments as a visiting professor at a number of institutions, including Brown University, University of Wales, Aberystwyth, and the University of Michigan.
+In the Spring of 1987 and in the Spring of 1989, Alker was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.
 He was the first Olof Palme Professor at the University of Uppsala and Stockholm University in Sweden.
 He was awarded a 1996 fellowship to study chaos theory at the Santa Fe Institute.